P V N S Rohit

-Paritala V N S Rohit is an Indian playback singer, record producer, music composer and songwriter in Telugu cinema.
+P V N S Rohit is an Indian playback singer, record producer, music composer and songwriter in Telugu cinema.
 After appearing in reality singing shows such as Padutha Theeyaga (2012–2013) and Indian Idol (2016–2017), Rohit began playback singing as a chorus artist and later as a lead singer.
 His most popular songs include "Obulamma" from Konda Polam (2021) and "Premisthunna" from Baby (2023).
 His performance in the song "Premisthunna" won him the National Film Award for Best Male Playback Singer.

 Career

 Rohit was trained in the Carnatic music and was taking lessons from V Balasubramanium since he was 10 years old.
 He had also learnt Hindustani classical music.
 He have been taught light music by Komanduri Ramachari.